 8. Sophie’s restaurant at the Dean Hotel.

-Sophie’s restaurant offers views all over the city.
-The restaurant is very popular so make sure you reserve a table in advance.
+Sophie’s restaurant at The Dean Hotel offers rooftop views across the city.
+It is very popular so make sure you reserve a table in advance.

 9. Grafton Street.